 Fake social media followers and likes are everywhere, it’s an epidemic almost as bad as fake news.
-The rise of Instagram and influencer culture has come with a plethora of apps and websites that will provide fake likes or follows for a price.
+The trend has been driven in large part by the rise of influencer marketing, a phenomenon that’s created fertile grounds for apps and websites that will provide fake likes or follows for a price.

 Beyond just removing the false likes and follows, Instagram wants to emphasize a focus on moments being shared rather than the appearance of popularity.